 Improvisation

-What interests me is improvisation as a serious creative practice: not the fast, clever version built on verbal reflexes, but the deeper work of choice, clarity and presence.
-Improvisation that begins in the body, unfolds through purposeful attention, and leads to something real and alive on stage.
+Impro Supreme belongs to the second category: not the fast, clever version built on verbal reflexes, but improvisation that begins in the body, moves through attention, and creates something alive on stage.

-What improvisation actually trains
+What improvisation trains

-Improvisation trains the ability to create from what is actually happening – not from preconceived ideas, templates or automatic habits.
+Improvisation trains the ability to create from what is happening – not from preconceived ideas, templates or automatic habits.
 It asks the performer to notice, to choose, and to act with clarity.

 Improvisation is technique: awareness that becomes action.